DeepikaA2004/OOPs-Java/README.md

 # OOPs-Java
 ## PROBLEM STATEMENTS

-1) From the following details generate a report showing the cash position at the end of a month for Aman
+1)From the following details generate a report showing the cash position at the end of a month for Aman
 a) royalty received = rs 12000 ,
 b) machinery maintenance = rs 4000 ,
 c) sales commission = rs 3000 ,